JaredLevi18/JaredLevi18/README.md

 - 👀 I’m interested in AI(Deep learning) and robotics
 - 🌱 I’m currently learning how to create AI models.
 - Learning how to use LangChain as well.
-- Learning about Quantum Physics/Mechanics
+- Learning about Quantum Physics/Mechanics.
+- Learning Stable diffusion.
+- Basically learning lots of things.
 <!---
 JaredLevi18/JaredLevi18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->